School of Social and Political Science

 Postgraduate community

-Our PhD researchers are integral to our community; many are affiliated to research projects, regularly present at international conferences and publish in top international journals.
+The postgraduate students at CAS form a dynamic group, all studying different topics and countries but linked by their interest in Africa.
+Our postgraduate students are integral to our community.
+Alongside our Masters students, many of our PhD researchers are affiliated to research projects, regularly present at international conferences and publish in top international journals.
 Several have also won awards for their research.

-Senior research students are often involved in course planning and teaching, which helps in equiping them for future academic careers.
+Senior research students are often involved in course planning and teaching, which helps in equipping them for future academic careers.
 Our research graduates are highly employable, many remain in academia, some become researchers in Africa and elsewhere and all develop skills which allow them to work anywhere in the world.

 Events